gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 * FIX: In the free version configured remote storage locations were not selected by default in the backup now modal
 * FIX: On newer versions of Curl uploads to Dropbox can fail with a bad request, we now retry with a better request
-* FEATURE: Improve support for enormous tables when outputing via PHP via batching of the dump
+* FEATURE: Improve support for enormous tables when outputting via PHP via batching of the dump
 * TWEAK: Add site_url to load_plugins and load_themes requests
 * TWEAK: Catch PHP fatal errors when executing UpdraftCentral commands
 * TWEAK: Tweak the version that gets added to CSS and JS filenames to work with addons